My Testimony

 "I don't care if I paint like a 5-year old and all of my painting abilities are gone.
 The fact that you're even giving me the desire to paint again, 5 days into sobriety, is more than I could ever ask for.
 I promise You, every single painting I do from now until the day I see You in heaven, will be to serve and glorify Your name."

 None of it worked.
-It wasn't until I invited Him to come in and change my heart, that the water finally came bursting through that dam, The Holy Spirit washing me clean for the first time in my life.
+It wasn't until I surrendered to Him and invited Him to come in and change my heart, that the water finally came bursting through that dam, The Holy Spirit washing me clean for the first time in my life.
 The God I ran from all my life, called me by my name.
 Me - a sinner, a drug addict, a blasphemer.
 He waited all that time with arms wide open.

 He's waiting for you, too.